Why Your AI Agent Needs Its Own Computer

 The Persistence Advantage

 The persistence piece is often underestimated.
-When your agent remembers everything — every conversation, every preference, every correction — it compounds over time.
+When your agent remembers everything — every conversation, every preference, every correction — it compounds over time in ways that a stateless system simply cannot.

 The Future Isn’t Chat